bodywork-ml/bodywork-mlflow/README.md

 ## Before we get Started

 Bodywork is distributed as a Python package, that exposes a Command Line Interface (CLI) for configuring Kubernetes to deploy Python projects, directly from remote Git repositories (e.g. GitHub).
-Start by creating a new Python virtual environment and installing Bodywork.
+Start by creating a new Python virtual environment and installing Bodywork,

 ```shell
 $ python3.8 -m venv .venv